atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-maintenance.md

 ORDER BY 2 ASC
 ```

 You can also implement this as a more permanent fix at the Data Warehouse stage.
 One note of warning here is that sometimes you want to preserve this cut off to remember the name was changed, so think through the implications before making this modeling decision.
-If you aren’t sure why the data cut off, consult the Data Governor or engineers to find out what is going on.
+If you aren’t sure why the data cut off, consult the Data Governor or your engineers to find out what is going on.

 ##### All queries on a data source are erroring out